Buying more shares for your Shared Ownership home

 How do I staircase and buy more shares?

-The first step to staircasing and buying more shares in your home is to complete email our Staircasing team - email@example.com.
-Once you have contacted us, we will email you details of the next steps which includes appointing a Solicitor and getting a valuation for your home to calculate how much it will cost to buy another share, followed by arranging a mortgage and selecting and instructing a solicitor.
+The first step to staircasing and buying more shares in your home is to email our Staircasing team at email@example.com.
+Once you have contacted us, we will email you details of the next steps which includes appointing a surveyor to value your home to calculate how much it will cost to buy another share, followed by arranging a mortgage and selecting and instructing a solicitor.